joegreene/CS_121_Fall_2014/Weekly Work/Week 3/README.md

 This hosts the activities we worked on during the SI class on 9/10/14 and 9/12/14.

 ### Topics
 This week the second session (Wednesday from 4-5PM at the ULC) was introduced, so the topics are slightly different.
+The worksheet and solutions to the Week 3 worksheet are located in the "Resources" folder, using the same format as the previous weeks.

 #### Wednesday
 Passed out worksheet 3 and worked a bit on it.
 Also answered a general question about skipping characters in the input stream using `cin.ignore`,